grame-cncm/faustdoc/mkdocs/docs/manual/errors.md

 ## Pattern matching errors

 Pattern matching mechanism allows to algorithmically create and manipulate block diagrams expressions.
-Since computation are done at compile time, and the
+Pattern matching coding errors can occur at this level.
+And since computation are done at compile time, and the pattern machine language is Turing complete, even infinite loops

 ### Multiple symbol definition error